 - 1 ounce grated Parmesan cheese

-- 2 tablespoons fresh basil, sliced thin
+- 2 tablespoons fresh basil sliced thin

-- Place a pizza stone on the bottom rack of your oven and preheat to 425.
-Sprinkle parchment paper with corn meal and roll out pizza dough to desired thickness.
+- Place a pizza stone on the bottom rack of your oven and preheat it to 425° F. Roll out the pizza dough on a lightly floured (gluten-free) surface to desired thickness.

-- Increase oven temperature to 500.
+- Increase oven temperature to 500° F.